isotopp/isotopp.github.io/_posts/2020-08-04-mysql-foreign-key-constraints-and-locking.md

 We also need to ensure that the value we checked for stays there and is not modified until we finish the transaction.
 So we do get an additional intention-lock on `a`, and then an actual S-lock on `a.a_id=30`.
 The intention-lock on `b` is as before.

-Continuing our exploration we can now try to change a row:
+Continuing our exploration, we can now try to change a row:

 {% highlight sql %}
 mysql> update b set a_id=20 where b_id=10;